-- 8.18 Concerns regarding the end use of the proposed two storey dwellinghouse as a business would require a change of use application.
-There is no indication that this will be used for any use other than residential. - 8.19 Any noise impact from the construction of the replacement dwelling would be controlled under statutory noise legislation.
+- 8.18 Concerns have been expressed regarding the end use of the proposed two storey dwellinghouse as a business but anything that changed the character of the property from a dwelling to a business would require a change of use application.
+There is no indication that this building will be used for any use other than standard residential use. - 8.19 Any noise impact from the construction of the replacement dwelling would be controlled under statutory noise legislation.